Nate Diaz: 2019

 Nate Diaz returned to competition on August 17 at UFC 241.
 He faced Anthony Pettis in a welterweight bout which served as the co-main event.
 With a dominant performance, he won the fight by unanimous decision.

-Diaz faced Jorge Masvidal on November 2, 2019 in the main event of UFC 244.
-In a unique situation, UFC President Dana White confirmed that the headlining bout was for a celebratory "baddest motherfucker" (‘BMF’) belt.
+Diaz faced Jorge Masvidal on November 2, 2019, in the main event of UFC 244.
+In a unique situation, UFC President Dana White confirmed that the headlining bout was for a celebratory "baddest motherfucker" ('BMF') belt.
 After being dominated for most of the fight, Diaz lost the fight via TKO between rounds three and four when the cage-side physician determined a cut over Diaz's right eye rendered him unable to continue.

 2021

-Diaz was expected to face Leon Edwards on May 15, 2021 at UFC 262 in the event's co-headliner, marking the first time a non-main event and non-title bout had been scheduled for 5 rounds.
+Diaz was expected to face Leon Edwards on May 15, 2021, at UFC 262 in the event's co-headliner, marking the first time a non-main event and non-title bout had been scheduled for 5 rounds.
 However, the bout was moved to UFC 263 due to a minor injury sustained by Diaz and eventually took place for five rounds as well.
 Edwards controlled a vast majority of the bout, but was stunned badly with punches late in the fifth.
 Edwards won the fight by unanimous decision (49–46, 49–46, 49–46).

 2022

-On the last fight of his UFC contract, Diaz was scheduled to face Khamzat Chimaev on September 10, 2022 in the main event of UFC 279.
+On the last fight of his UFC contract, Diaz was scheduled to face Khamzat Chimaev on September 10, 2022, in the main event of UFC 279.
 However, at the weigh-ins on September 9, Chimaev weighed in at 178.5 pounds, seven-and-a-half pounds over the welterweight non-title fight limit.
 As a result of Chimaev missing weight, he was removed from his bout with Diaz.
 Diaz instead faced Tony Ferguson in the main event.
 Diaz won the fight via a guillotine choke submission in the fourth round.
 This win earned Diaz his second Performance of the Night bonus award.
 Diaz opted to not re-sign with the UFC before the bout with Ferguson, thus making Diaz a free agent once the fight concluded.

+Boxing career

+Diaz vs. Paul

+After becoming a free agent, Diaz decided to enter into the sport of boxing.
+On April 12, 2023, it was announced that Diaz would be making his professional boxing debut against Jake Paul.
+The bout took place on August 5, 2023, at the American Airlines Center in Dallas, Texas.
+Paul defeated Diaz via unanimous decision with scores of 98–91, 98–91, and 97–92.